Military Science Program

 134. Cadet Leader Course

 A five-week summer training course conducted at Fort Knox, Kentucky.
-Only open to (and required of) students who have completed MILS 131, 132, and 133.
-Students receive pay, travel, and lodging, and the Army defrays most meal costs.
-The course's environment is highly structured and demanding, stressing leadership at the small-unit level under various challenging circumstances.
+Only open to (and required of) students who have completed MILS 131, 132, 133, and are contracted.
+Contracted Cadets receive pay, travel, and lodging, and the Army defrays most meal costs.
+The course’s environment is highly structured and demanding, stressing leadership at the small-unit level under various challenging circumstances.
 Although this course is graded on a P/NP basis only, the leadership and skill evaluations at the camp contribute to the subsequent selection process that determines the type of commission and career field of students upon graduation from ROTC and the University.
 (4 units)

 141. The Army Officer